obervinov/users-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/book.png" width="25" title="about"> About this project
 **Project Description**

-This project is a Python module designed to simplify the creation and management of user attributes in Telegram bots.
-It serves as a utility for authentication, authorization, and rate limiting for user interactions.
+This Python module is created to simplify user management in Telegram bots, providing essential functionality for tasks such as user authentication, authorization, and enforcing speed limits, ensuring efficient management of user attributes and access rights.

 **Key Features and Usage**

 - Written in Python, this module is designed primarily for Telegram bots but can be adapted for various projects that require user management, role-based access control, and request rate limiting.

+- This module requires a dependency in the form of a Vault server for storing user configurations.

+- The Vault policy required by the module when interacting with the Vault server can be found [here](tests/vault/policy.hcl) (with a detailed description)

 - It includes a `Users` class that provides the following functionalities: